 - Direct the employee to one of the authorized primary care facilities listed above, unless it is a life threatening injury.

 - If able to do so safely, employees should transport themselves for treatment.
 If they are not able to do so, contact Watauga Medics at 9-911 for emergency transportation to Watauga Medical Center Emergency Room.
 For non-emergency transport to Fast-Med Urgent Care or Watauga Medical Center ER, contact University Police at ext.
-8000 or 2150.
+2150.